H. H. The Rajah's College, Pudukkottai: Madras University affiliation

-In the Year 1946, the Welfare Committee of the Madras University granted permission to this college to start the UG Courses.
+In 1946, the Welfare Committee of the Madras University granted permission to this college to start the UG Courses.
 Then the subjects like Economics, History, and Mathematics were taught at the UG Level.
-The college started functioning as the first UG Degree College, affiliated to Madras University, in the year June 1946.
-Pudukkottai Samasthanam (The Kingdom of Pudukkottai) was annexed with the Trichy District in Madras Presidency in the year 1948.
+The college started functioning as the first UG Degree College, affiliated to Madras University, in June 1946.
+Pudukkottai Samasthanam (The Kingdom of Pudukkottai) was annexed with the Trichy District in Madras Presidency in 1948.
 Since then the college, under the control of the Director of People's Education, Madras Presidency was declared as the Government College.
 B.Com.
 Degree Course was started in 1949.